-ii publishes peer-reviewed essays, visual compositions, and observations that merge research-based rigor with an avant-garde journalistic edge.
-We define these focus areas broadly, while engaging disciplines including ecology, technology, media, sociology, anthropology, geography, and the arts.
+- Peer-reviewed essays, visual compositions, and observations that combine research-based rigor with an avant-garde journalistic edge.
+This multidisciplinary topic includes ecology, geography, arts, anthropology, and technology.